Halifax Shopping Centre: 1970s to 1990s

+Since 2000

 In 2001, Halifax Shopping Centre purchased and renovated the former Sears store and surrounding land on the opposite side of Mumford Road, boosting total leasable area to over 1061361 sqft.
 The redevelopment was renamed Halifax Shopping Centre Annex.
 The Metro Transit (now Halifax Transit) Mumford Terminal was also relocated at this time.

 In 2007, Halifax Shopping Centre underwent a major renovation to update the enclosed shopping centre, its decor and way-finding.
 In 2008, Halifax Shopping Centre purchased the West End Mall and redeveloped it into the property now known as the Mumford Professional Centre, boosting the total leasable area of the Halifax Shopping Centre development to 1298445 sqft.

 In 2015, a mass shooting to take place at the mall was foiled by police only a few hours before the attacks would have begun.

 Also in 2015, a new $70 million renovation was underway at the Shopping Centre, replacing the Fairlanes bowling alley with a new food court called the Terrace.
 Several stores were being expanded, as well as 75000 sqft of leasable space being added to the Shopping Centre's main building, along with taller ceilings, more exterior windows, and a 14,000-foot skylight.
 Construction was completed in fall 2016.

+In November 2023, Halifax Shopping Centre was sold by OPB Realty (the real estate arm of the Ontario Pension Board) to Primaris REIT for $370 million.

+Another renovation project, carried out from 2022 to 2024 at an estimated cost of $52 million, created a new entrance to the shopping centre and repurposed the former three-storey Sears space to accommodate new retailers including La Maison Simons and Winners.
+Simons opened on March 21, 2024, and is the largest anchor store within the enclosed mall.

 Stores and services

 Halifax Shopping Centre contains over 170 stores within the enclosed mall and adjacent annex.
 The majority of the enclosed centre's vendors are fashion and premium fashion purveyors.
-This is the only Atlantic Canada location for many prominent retailers, including Apple, Aritzia, Browns, Club Monaco, H&M, Michael Kors and Torrid.
+This is the only Atlantic Canada location for many prominent retailers, including Apple, Aritzia, Browns, Club Monaco, L’Occitane en Provence, Michael Kors, La Maison Simons, and Torrid.

-The Centre also contains stores specializing in cosmetics, athletic and casual footwear for men, women and children, children's clothing stores, bath and beauty products, electronics, jewellery, sporting equipment, specialty foods, greeting cards, vitamins and supplements, cellphone and tablet cases, books, gifts, and other unique items.
+The centre also contains stores specializing in cosmetics, athletic and casual footwear for men, women and children, children's clothing stores, bath and beauty products, electronics, jewellery, sporting equipment, specialty foods, greeting cards, vitamins and supplements, cellphone and tablet cases, books, gifts, and other unique items.

-Cellphone and phone/internet service providers include Bell Aliant, Eastlink, Koodo, Rogers, TBooth, Telus, Virgin Mobile, and Wireless Wave.

-Amenities include Atlantic Dental, Atlantic Medical (located in Lawton's), a post office (located in Lawton's), and Dr. Charles Wu (optician).
-Dry-cleaners and tailoring services are offered at Halifax Shopping Centre Annex.